-Indexes in Azure Search
+Indexes and indexing overview in Azure Search

 Field types and attributes in an Azure Search index

 As you define your schema, you must specify the name, type, and attributes of each field in your index.
 The field type classifies the data that is stored in that field.
 Attributes are set on individual fields to specify how the field is used.
 The following tables enumerate the types and attributes you can specify.

 |Edm.String||Text that can optionally be tokenized for full-text search (word-breaking, stemming, etc).|

 |Collection(Edm.String)||A list of strings that can optionally be tokenized for full-text search.
 There is no theoretical upper limit on the number of items in a collection, but the 16 MB upper limit on payload size applies to collections.|

 |Edm.DateTimeOffset||Date time values represented in the OData V4 format (e.g.

 |Edm.GeographyPoint||A point representing a geographic location on the globe.|

 You can find more detailed information about Azure Search's supported data types here.

 |Key||A string that provides the unique ID of each document, used for document look up.
 Every index must have one key.
 Only one field can be the key, and its type must be set to Edm.String.|